mguidoti/FSND-p8-linux_server_configuration/README.md

 #### Logging

-If something breaks or go wrong, you can access a log of this application with the following command:
+If something breaks or go wrong, you can access a log for this application with the following command:

 ```
 sudo tail -f /var/log/apache2/error.log